IDMNYU/Intercom-At-The-Yard/README.md

 # Intercom at The Yard
 A web application for intercom style 📢 voice communication 🗣️ 🔈 between different "zones" at NYU Tandon at The Yard.
 The intercom system is used for announcements mostly during public events and showcases.

-Made using p5LiveMedia by @vanevery, an implementation of WebRTC and socket.io in p5.js.
-For more information on p5LiveMedia see Shawn's [github repo](https://github.com/vanevery/p5LiveMedia) here.
+*intercome* is made with p5LiveMedia by @vanevery, a WebRTC library for p5.js.
+For more information about p5LiveMedia see Shawn's [github repo](https://github.com/vanevery/p5LiveMedia) here.

 This repo is intended to provide a starting point for DIY, networked, multi-zone announcement systems.